SeaHogs/tp/docs/UserGuide.md

 __The input should be the number of duration unit:__
 * The time length of one unit of duration equals __15 minutes__.
 * The input for duration should be larger than 0.

+Examples:
+* `edita 1 s/02/02/2025 1300 d/4`
+  * This change the time of the appointment of index 1 to Feb 2 2025 at 1pm and end at 2pm.
+* `edita 1 s/02/02/2025 1300`
+    * Only change the appointment start time to Feb 2 2025 at 1pm, the time duration remains the same.
+* `edita 1 d/4`
+    * Only change the time length of the appointment to one hour, the start time remains the same.

 [<span style="font-size: small;">Back to Top</span>](#top)